What Is Anorexia? Symptoms, Causes, Health Risks & Treatment Options

 Genetic causes of anorexia

-Although there is no one cause of anorexia, we have known for years that there is a genetic link to anorexia nervosa.
+Although there is no one cause of anorexia, we have known for years that there is a genetic link.
 However, this does not mean that there is a particular anorexia gene.
 Some researchers believe there may be hundreds of genes related to the disorder.

 Family history of eating disorders